 Additional Insureds.
 An "additional insured" is a person other than the named insured who is protected under the terms of the contract.
 Usually, additional insureds are added by endorsement or referred to in the wording of the definition of "insured" in the policy itself.
 The reason for including another person might be to protect the other person because of the named insured's close relationship with that person or to comply with a contractual obligation that requires the named insured to do so (e.g., owners of property leased by the named insured -landlords).
 Under a CGL policy many types of persons or organizations may be added by endorsement as an additional insured, upon approval of the insurer.
-Many liability insurers issue blanket endorsements specifying certain parties that are "automatic additional insureds" under their liability policies without the need for further endorsement to actually name the person or organization as an additional insured on the policies if the contract between the insured and the additional insured contractually obligates the insured to cause its insurer to add the person or organization as an additional insured on the insured's liability policy.
-Persons or organizations are routinely added to a CGL policy as additional insureds by endorsement.
+Many liability insurers issue blanket endorsements specifying certain parties that are "automatic additional insureds" under their liability policies without the need for further endorsement to actually obligates the insured to cause its insurer to add the person or organizations are routinely added to a CGL policy as additional insureds by endorsement.
 There are standard additional insured endorsements to the standard liability policy.
 A common error in insurance specifications is to specify that a party is to be added to the named insured's policy as an additional named insured.